Troubleshooting Push Notifications

 Step 6: Configure Webhook to receive Push Notification Results

 If your app still cannot receive push notifications after the above steps, you can debug the issue using webhooks.
-Enable the Push Notification Results checkbox in the Webhook settings in the mesibo console.
 When a push notification fails, you'll receive a webhook request from mesibo containing information about the push event, including the request and the response from FCM and APN.

 To enable this, check Push Notification Results checkbox setting in Webhook, in the consoleopen_in_new.
 When a push notification fails, you will receive a webhook request from mesibo, and the payload will contain information about the push event.
 In the webhook payload, you can inspect the request and the response so that you can understand the reason for failure or why the push service(FCM/APN) rejected the push.
 For example, if you did not configure the right credentials, etc.